Looking for a way to entertain your kids that's easy, thrifty and unique? Why not try making your own puzzles!

 You will need:

-Cut shapes out of felt - using small sharp scissors is easier for this.
+Cut shapes out of felt - using small sharp scissors is easiest for this.

-Glue the shapes onto card and when dry cut them out and then cut into half.
+Glue the shapes onto card and when dry, cut around them and then cut each shape in half.

 3. Magazine puzzles